innovationfleet/cca_for_splunk/README.md

 - **cca_for_splunk** : This is the main repository where the core code of CCA for Splunk is stored.
 Treat this repository as read-only, do not store any custom playbooks or roles in this repo as that will break future updates.
 Custom roles and playbooks can easily be added to the below repositories in their respective `roles` and `playbooks` directory.
 Inclusion of the custom playbooks are automatic in `cca_ctrl`

-- **cca_splunk_infrastructure**: This repository holds all Splunk infrastructure configurations, files and Ansible inventory information that is needed to correctly install and configure Splunk on a Infrastructure Server.
+- **cca_splunk_infrastructure**: This repository holds all Splunk infrastructure configurations, files and Ansible inventory information that is needed to correctly install and configure Splunk on an infrastructure server.
 You will also be able to import custom roles to the framework using this repository.
-It supports any number of environments and have pre-configured directories to manage up to 9 different index and search head cluster per environment.
+It supports any number of environments and have pre-configured directories to manage up to 9 different index and search head clusters per environment, equipped for giant Splunk installations.

-- **cca_splunk_onboardings**: This repository holds all Apps, Deployment Apps, Master Apps and Search Head Cluster Apps.
+- **cca_splunk_onboardings**: This repository holds all Apps, Deployment Apps, Master Apps and Search Head Cluster Apps in a version controlled manner.
 It supports any number of environments and have pre-configured directories to manage up to 9 different index and search head cluster per environment.

 # How to get started